c-mandal/c-mandal.github.io/projects/maggi.md

 Specifically, I asked about geographic origin in terms of "hometown" and "city of origin".
 But people may have multiple cities of origin, (for example, their parents are from two different cities, and therefore they identify with two different regional cultures).
 While I tried to enforce input format with a suggestion of `City, State, Country`, this got complicated as India, and several other countries have changed with each generation of immigrants.
 Therefore I encountered differences between reported names of states and cities and their modern-day geopolitical names.

 In the future, `States` might be changed to `State/Province/Territory` on a form to be more inclusive, and I'd like to separate the input of `City`, `State`, and `Country`.
 Perhaps including auto-population for locations might be useful, as well as the ability to add multiple origin locations.
+While the `opencages` api is easy to work with, leveraging autocomplete and location services at the form level would save a lot of time and labor in the data cleaning process.

 *\*visuals about geographic origin are being refactored for web interaction*